Wild South Florida — Naturally Wild!

 Up north, it flies April to November; when it starts to turn cold, the larvae turn into a sort of suspended animation called diapause until temperatures start warming up again in the spring.

 It has a wing span of about 1.25 to 1.75 inches, with females slightly larger than the guys and also more boldly colored.
 Looks can vary in the adults, depending on the time of the year when they hatch but they are generally orange with black borders above, light browns underneath.
-It seems the length of the day is the determining factor and not temperature or available food.
+It seems the length of the day is the determining factor in the color mix and not temperature or available food.

 Pearl crescent adults aren't picky feeders.
 They'll nectar on a wide range of flowers, but especially dog bane, swamp milkweed and Spanish needle.
 Asters serve as host plants for the caterpillars.
 Females will lay a small cluster of green eggs on the undersides of the leaves. the hatched young will feed together within a silk web.